Paypal Holdings Inc (PYPL) USD0.0001

 Our view

-The prospect of a slowing growth rates in the final quarter of 2024 has taken some of the steam out of the recent recovery in investor sentiment towards PayPal.
+PayPal’s outlook for 2025 has raised some serious questions about the payment’s company’s competitive position.
 We still see plenty of structural growth drivers in the electronic payments industry.
 But the model is facing some strong headwinds.

 In the digital wallet space, competition is intensifying from the likes of Apple Pay and Google Wallet, which are vying to become consumers' preferred payment method of choice.
 The space is becoming equally crowded in terms of services to merchants, and here there are newer entrants with arguably superior technology offerings.

-PayPal's strongest volume growth is currently coming from its unbranded business which allows businesses to put their own name to the payment solution, but it’s starting to come up against some more challenging comparisons.
+Until recently PayPal's strongest volume growth had been its unbranded option which allows businesses to put their own name to the payment solution, but it’s starting to come up against some more challenging comparisons.
 It also opens the door to provide retailers with additional services such as the buy-now, pay-later offering, which we think may see further traction as consumers increasingly turn to credit to fund their spending.

-Management’s shift in focus from unbranded volume to profitability is seeing some positive early results, but its important that it continues to enhance functionality if it wants to keep growing market share as it firms up prices.
+Management’s focus has shifted from unbranded volume to profitability, but it’s important that functionality is further enhanced if it wants to keep growing market share as it firms up prices.
+A sharp slowdown in unbranded growth at the end of 2024 suggests there’s plenty of work to do to get the balance right.

-We're also glad to see efforts to re-invigorate the branded checkout business drive some solid traction.
+We're glad to see efforts to re-invigorate the branded checkout business drive some traction.
 Its blue and gold buttons are well trusted by consumers but in this fast-changing space that’s not enough.
+Its Fastlane checkout has attracted some big corporate customers but branded growth is also lagging the competition.

 A robust balance sheet, and strong free cash flows give firepower to make acquisitions, invest internally in upgrading the product suite, or distribute cash to shareholders.
 But remember, no returns are ever guaranteed.